 What is a galette?

 A galette is known as a “flat cake.”
-Basically, it has a flaky and delicious pie crust with fruit or savory filling.
-The edges are more rough and rustic and because that it’s super elegant.
-My fruit galette recipe is gluten free.
+Basically, it has a flaky and delicious pie crust that is filled with fruit or savory filling.
+The edges are more rough and rustic, making a beautiful dessert.

 Step 2: Cut the butter into the flour with a pastry blender.
-Add the lemon juice, water, and egg and mix into a dough.
+Add the lemon juice, water, and egg to the dough.